Exclusive Vedic Rituals for Your Loved Ones – Book Now for Virtual or In-Person Services!

 The Origins of Hinduism

-Beliefs & Sects
+Beliefs and Sects

-Hinduism lacks a central organized authority and encompasses numerous sects and traditions.
-Four major sects, Vaishnavism, Shaivism, Shaktism, and Smartism, differ primarily in the god worshipped as the Supreme One.
-Hinduism's sacred texts, collectively known as Sanatana Dharma, comprise a collection of spiritual truths and laws passed down through generations and eventually written in Sanskrit.
+These sects primarily differ in the deity they worship as the Supreme One.
+The sacred texts of Hinduism, collectively known as Sanatana Dharma, are spiritual truths and laws passed through generations and originally written in Sanskrit, the purest form of language.

 What Does "Sanatan Dharma" Mean?